dippedincode/CV/README.md

 In preparation for the Makers Academy course

 **Kindred Group Plc** (Nov 2010 to Jun 2017) - *Product Delivery Manager*
-<br />Delivered new products and features for several online gambling brands and extensions to the CMS platform.
+<br />Delivered new products and features for several online gambling brands and extensions to the CMS platform

 **Vodafone Global Content Services** (Dec 2008 to July 2010) - *Product Manager*
-<br />Managed the deployment of a digital retailing platform for mobile customers in eight Vodafone operating companies.
+<br />Managed the deployment of a digital retailing platform for mobile customers in eight Vodafone operating companies

 **Boltblue** (Mar 2007 to Jun 2008) - *Product Manager*
-<br />Responsible for rollout of products on a mobile content portal and launch into new markets.
+<br />Responsible for rollout of products on a mobile content portal and launch into new markets

 **Proximus** (Feb 2004 to Feb 2007) - *Product Manager*
-<br />Delivered a music download service to mobile customers and supported a large number of third-party content providers.
+<br />Delivered a music download service to mobile customers and supported a large number of third-party content providers

 **Vodafone Group Plc** (Oct 2000 to Mar 2003) - *Technical Project Manager*
-<br />Oversaw the deployment of products on Vodafone's first mobile internet content portal, including alerts and location based services.
+<br />Oversaw the deployment of products on Vodafone's first mobile internet content portal, including alerts and location based services

 **Reuters** (Oct 1996 to Sep 2000) - *Technical Project Manager*
 <br />Responsible for network rollouts, router configurations and front-end applications to financial databases